Unsupervised Representation Learning for 3D Mesh Parameterization with Semantic and Visibility Objectives: Experiments and Results

+{ \textbf{Comparative Evaluation of Semantic-Aware UV Parameterization.} To evaluate the performance of the proposed semantic-aware UV parameterization pipeline, we compare our method against FlexPara, Autodesk Maya’s Automatic UV generator, Blender’s SmartUV, and xatlas.
+Fig.~\ref{ResultsSemanticAwareShort} shows a representative comparison on a single Bunny mesh; additional results on more diverse and complex meshes are provided in Figs.~\ref{ResultsSemanticAwareFull_SimpleMeshes} and~\ref{ResultsSemanticAwareFull_ComplexMeshes} in Appendix~\ref{AdditionalExperimentsResults}.
 In Fig.~\ref{ResultsSemanticAwareShort} and Fig.~\ref{ResultsSemanticAwareFull_SimpleMeshes}, each row corresponds to one method.
 Semantic parts are color-coded, and columns show the rendered 3D mesh from multiple camera viewpoints.
 The rightmost column depicts the unwrapped UV coordinates, where UV islands are color-coded consistently with their corresponding semantic 3D parts in the rendered views.
 As shown, our method successfully identifies semantic parts of the input mesh, parameterizes them, and maps them into UV space with low distortion.
 This leads to cleaner, more interpretable charts that directly benefit downstream tasks such as texture painting and transfer.
 By contrast, the baseline methods fail to consistently capture and parameterize semantic parts of the 3D mesh.